rust-lang/reference/src/glossary.md

 ### Trait

 A trait is a language item that is used for describing the functionalities a type must provide.
-It allow a type to make certain promises about its behavior.
+It allows a type to make certain promises about its behavior.

-Generic functions and generic structs can exploit traits to constrain, or bound, the types they accept.
+Generic functions and generic structs can use traits to constrain, or bound, the types they accept.

 [enums]: items/enumerations.html
 [structs]: items/structs.html